mmehdig/mmehdig.github.io/_posts/2017-08-09-diversity.markdown

 response.
 If there is distributional difference between different groups it shouldn't be enough reason to say group labels must be the cause.

-I listened to James Damore after he got fired.
+I listened to [James Damore after he got fired][bloomberg].
 I got convinced that he didn't have any political agenda.
 Perhaps someone could change his opinion about all these matter with patience and deeper arguments than making it a viral social media chat.
 Then the shallow media report on this memo turned put Google in